+The document listed in para 3.1.1 (iv), (vi), (vii) shall be submitted in original by the H-1 bidder to the Authority before issue of LOA.

-- 4.2.1 This outer envelope will contain three separate envelopes.
-The first envelope containing "Proof of Eligibility" (which should be clearly marked), the second envelope containing "Technical Proposal" (which should be clearly marked) and the third envelope containing a demand draft of Rs.5,000/- (cost of RFP), Bid Security of required amount and validity as mentioned in the RFP. - 4.2.2 The proposal must be prepared in indelible ink and must be signed by the authorized representative of the consultants.
+- 4.2 The proposal must be prepared in indelible ink and must be signed by the authorized representative of the consultants.
 The letter of authorization must be confirmed by a written power of attorney accompanying the proposals.
-All pages of the Proof of Eligibility and Technical Proposal must be initialed by the person or persons signing the proposal. - 4.3 The proposal must contain no interlineations or overwriting except as necessary to correct errors made by the Consultants themselves, in which cases such corrections must be initialed by the person or persons signing the proposal. - 4.4 Your completed Proof of eligibility and Technical proposal (in hard copy) must be delivered on or before the scheduled time and date at the address stated in Data Sheet.
-Proof of Eligibility, Technical Proposal and Financial Proposal for the package has to be submitted online also on or before the time and date at the address stated in Data Sheet

-4.5 Your proposal must be valid for the number of days stated in the Data Sheet from the closing date of submission of proposal.
+All pages of the Proof of Eligibility and Technical Proposal must be initialed by the person or persons signing the proposal. - 4.3 The proposal must contain no interlineations or overwriting except as necessary to correct errors made by the Consultants themselves, in which cases such corrections must be initialed by the person or persons signing the proposal. - 4.4 Your proposal must be valid for the number of days stated in the Data Sheet from the closing date of submission of proposal.

-5 Proposal Evaluation
+5. Proposal Evaluation